 No matter what kind of entrepreneur you are, a killer website is a necessity for running a successful business.
 Have you ever visited a website with the intent to purchase, and decided not to do so based on your user experience?
 We certainly have.
 And the deterrents can vary anywhere from broken links, to poor navigation, to overall bad design.
 Don’t let this be the experience for your potential customers!
 Whether you’re on a DIY mission or working with a pro, we’re sharing 5 steps to build a website that converts so that it’s actually helping your business…not turning customers away!
-Read below, and download our free Website Audit Checklist to get started.
+Keep reading to get started.

 Building a website is like building a house for your brand.
 As such, you’ll want to make sure your foundation is solid.
 To do so, start by reviewing or updating your overall goals for your website.
 If goals weren’t set for your website when it was first created, it’s not too late.
 Follow up by making sure you have a site plan that helps you achieve those goals.
 If you’re not familiar with a site plan, think of it as an outline for your website (just like back in the day when you had to write an outline for your essay beforehand)!
 Then tighten up your plan even further by identifying goals for each page / section of your site for an unbreakable foundation.
 Keep the customer in mind during the process and strive for easy navigation, which leads to higher conversion rates.